znichollscr/CMIP7-CVs/README.md

 - `cmip7-cvs-branch`: 'The branch to use when retrieving the CMIP7 CVs

-For users who prefer to run things locally, simply update `cmor-cvs-creation.env` as required, then run `bash install-environment-for-cmor-cvs-creation.sh -v` then `esgvoc cmor-export-cvs-table --out-path cmor-cvs.json` then finally commit and push the result.
+For users who prefer to run things locally, simply update `cmor-cvs-creation.env` as required, then (likely within a virtual environment) run `source cmor-cvs-creation.env && bash install-environment-for-cmor-cvs-creation.sh -v` then `esgvoc cmor-export-cvs-table --out-path cmor-cvs.json` then finally commit and push the result.